 The bad news is that when Golden Kamuy Season 2 Episode 12 aired in Japan the manga did not provide enough source material for immediately creating Golden Kamuy Season 3.
 In addition, U.S. fans will also have to wait years until the official English manga catches up with the anime.

-The good news is that the manga is released weekly, so it’s conceivable that there will be more than enough chapters available for creating a third season by the end of 2019.
+The good news is that the manga is released weekly, so that’s why there were enough chapters available for creating a third season before the end of 2019.
 Impatient English-reading fans can turn to unofficial fan-made scanlation projects, which are not too far behind the official Japanese release.

 Golden Kamuy OVA 2 and 3 episodes continue the story